Rick's Daily Tips

 That’s why a delay of even a few hours in installing those critical updates can result in a serious hack and/or data breach.

-Put another way, waiting even a short while to install an important security update gives crooks a window of opportunity to wreak all kinds of havoc on your personal and financial lives.
+Put another way, waiting even a short while to install an important security update gives crooks a window of opportunity to wreak all kinds of havoc on your personal and financial life.

-By the way, don’t forget to quickly install updates for your programs and apps as well because security flaws in those types of software are just as dangerous as flaws in a device’s operating system.
+And while you’re at it, don’t forget to quickly install updates for your programs and apps as well because security flaws in those types of software can be just as dangerous as flaws in a device’s operating system.

 And now, one final thought about updates…